Comprehensive User Guide for API Configuration with Biometric Machines and Admin Tools – A First Time Setup Guide

 1. Monitor Device Health:

-• Use the filters to quickly identify devices that need attention (e.g., Offline, Expired Licenses).
+• Use the status filters (e.g., Offline, Expired Licenses) to quickly identify devices that require attention.

-• Use the API Log and Device List sections to troubleshoot issues or verify connectivity.
+• Navigate to API Log and Device List to monitor API interactions, review device communication history, and troubleshoot issues effectively.

 The dashboard is designed to streamline device management, providing users with quick actions, insights, and advanced tools to maintain optimal operation.
 Let me know if you’d like to expand on any section or add a walkthrough!